 by Julia Ahlfeldt (@JuliaAhlfeldt) The business climate is changing fast, regardless of what sceptics say.
-To adapt to the new environment, businesses across all sectors need to understand the magnitude of the shifts taking place.
+To adapt to the new environment, businesses across all sectors need to understand the magnitude of the shifts taking place, and which CX metrics will guide them to success.
 They may seem small and incremental right now, but would you know when a critical mass is reached?
 And would you know well enough in advance to plan for it?

 Just think of climate change as an analogy and the City of Cape Town as an example of how catastrophic the results can be when you don’t pay attention to the small changes, or wait and act when it’s already too late.

 The major shift every business leader needs to appreciate is the ever-increasing power of the customer.
 In an age of social media, ecommerce, and accelerating AI that has the capacity to understand each customer’s individual preferences and values, focusing on the customer is crucial.

 Often when I say this, people will nod and say, “Yes, we know, the customer is king, but it’s always been that way.”
 To some extent that’s true, but consumers have never had the ability to broadcast their feedback or change behavior as quickly and as effortlessly as they do now.
 New technology-based products are springing up daily, and local businesses may find themselves having to compete with global companies.
 The developers of Airbnb, for example, knew nothing about the travel and tourism landscape in South Africa but they built a product centred on universal customer needs, and local travel/tourism industries across the globe have been scrambling to adapt.

 As the old saying goes, “what got you here won’t take you there.”
 Just because you have the customers now, doesn’t mean you always will — just ask Kodak.
 South African businesses are actually lucky on this front as we can get a glimpse of what the future holds by looking to developed markets.